 If you just want a snack, you can stop at Big Sur Bakery.
 This is also the only place around that has Wi-Fi if you need it!
 That said, I should also mention you probably won’t have service until you get to Carmel, so plan accordingly.

 Your next stop is Pfeiffer Beach, which has a sharp turn off Route 101 and then a 2-mile bumpy road to the bottom.
-Admission is $12 to enter, but it’s a beautiful wide beach with purple sand.
-You have to look closely to see the purple, as parts of the beach looked normal to me.
+It’s known for its sand that looks purple depending on the lighting.

-There are many pull-off spots on the Big Sur road trip, but the most famous is Bixby Creek Bridge.
-This bridge was featured in Big Little Lies and several other shows, so you’ll likely recognize it.
-There is a safe spot to park just north of the bridge to take photos.
+There are many pull-off spots on the Big Sur road trip, but the most famous is Bixby Creek Bridge, so make sure to stop here on the way north.

 Day 4 – Carmel to San Francisco